How the Government can transform voter registration to increase democratic equality

 The Joseph Rowntree Reform Trust is proud to be recently accredited as a Living Wage Funder.
 We have joined more than 50 other funders in committing to tackle low pay by championing the real Living Wage.

 The real Living Wage is a voluntary, hourly rate of pay that is based on the actual cost of living.
-It is currently calculated as £12 per hour UK-wide and £13.15 per hour in London (2024 figures).
+The Living Wage rates are re-calculated every autumn by the Living Wage Commission.

 Ranging from local authorities to charitable trusts and foundations, corporate, science and capital funders, Living Wage Funders are working hard to tackle social injustice and poverty.